practicalli/clojure/concepts/purpose.md

 Clojure and its libraries are all great examples of well designed components and the community strongly encourages this approach.

 > #### Hint::Functional Reactive Programming
-> You can also use ClojureScript for Functional Reactive programming ofclient-side apps for browsers and mobile device.
+> You can also use ClojureScript for Functional Reactive programming of client-side apps for browsers and mobile device.